shbxio/CAP/Data/README.md

 **`World Region`**

 **1.** Press "Tables" and select "Custom" at the top.
-There you should find the table "World regions" which you should open.
+There you should find the table "World Region" which you should open.
   ![worldRegionTab](https://github.com/shbxio/CAP/assets/43991954/bec82215-1860-4d48-9ffb-01ef383b5902)

 **2.** If there are entries stored there, you need to delete them before uploading our Excel file.
 To do this, you must first click on "Edit".
 Then select all entries and press "Delete".
 In the figure below you can see an example.